BMW 4 Series Convertible review

 Reliability & safety

 However, the 4 Series Convertible uses engines and other parts from the 3 Series saloon, so parts availability is good and the engines are tried-and-tested in these other models.
-The 3 Series scored well in its Euro NCAP crash test, which bodes well for the 4 Series, which may not get a test of its own.
+The 4-series performed well in its Euro NCAP crash testing.

 Standard safety kit includes Active Guard Plus, which adds lane departure warning, autonomous emergency braking and front collision warning.
 You also get parking assist with sensors and a rear-view camera.